 We all take digital journeys every day.
 We scroll through online news, like random photos on Instagram, binge-watch shows on Netflix, and listen to music on Spotify.
-A digital customer journey is like a route map for businesses as they need to know what we experience at different stages of our journey.
+A digital customer journey is like a route map for businesses, helping them understand what we experience at each stage of our journey.

 This blog will cover what a digital customer journey is, its importance, key stages, and important metrics.
 We’ll also talk about the challenges and trends we see in digital customer journeys.
 Ready?
 Let’s go!